Open House (11:30 a.m. to 1 p.m.) – April 13, 2021

-Project Diversity and Pride Leadership is United Way’s inclusive nonprofit board development program designed to create impactful, diverse leaders from central Ohio’s racial minority and LGBTQ+ (Lesbian, Gay, Bi-sexual, Transgender, Queer) communities.
+Project Diversity Pride Leadership is United Way’s inclusive nonprofit board development program designed to create impactful, diverse leaders from central Ohio’s racial minority and LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer) communities.
 As our community becomes increasingly diverse, it’s critical that the composition of our nonprofit boards reflects this diversity to include many perspectives and approaches.
 The program trains participants to serve effectively by providing the knowledge, skills and experiences to contribute confidently.

 PROJECT DIVERSITY FACTS

-Designed to give people of color— African American, Asians, Hispanics, Native Americans and other racial minorities—a greater opportunity to serve the community, Project Diversity was launched in 1989.
+Designed to give people of color— African Americans, Asians, Hispanics, Native Americans and other racial minorities—a greater opportunity to serve the community, Project Diversity was launched in 1989.
 Known today as a premier racial minority leadership program, it boasts an impressive list of about 550 graduates, many of whom have gone on to serve on local nonprofit boards.

 PRIDE LEADERSHIP FACTS

 Founded in 2008, Pride Leadership has given close to 200 members of the LGBTQ+ community a greater voice in leadership.
 Since its inception, the program has gained a solid reputation as a quality leadership development program in central Ohio.

 WHAT DO PARTICIPANTS ACHIEVE?

 Graduates cite numerous professional benefits, particularly in these areas:

 - Skill development